-Items in the financial statements are stated exclusive of goods and services tax (GST), except for receivables and payables, which are presented on a GST inclusive basis.
+Items in the financial statements are stated exclusive of GST, except for receivables and payables, which are presented on a GST inclusive basis.
 Where GST is not recoverable as input tax, it is recognised as part of the related asset or expense.